Pelagicore/softwarecontainer/README.md

+# Pelagicontain

-This package includes the Pelagicontain component
+This package includes the Pelagicontain component.

 # Building